Importance and Purpose of the Statement of Cash Flows

 Handling Leases in the Statement of Cash Flows

-• Finance Leases: These are treated similarly to debt.
+Financial leases are treated similarly to debt.
 The principal portion of lease payments is considered a financing activity, while the interest portion is considered interest paid, which might be recorded as an operating or financing activity depending on the company’s accounting policy.

-Short-term leases—those lasting 12 months or less—are handled differently.
+Short-term leases, those lasting 12 months or less, are handled differently.
 Most companies opt for the practical expedient, excluding these leases from recognition as assets and liabilities.
 In the Statement of Cash Flows, short-term leases are reported as operational cash outflows, and there is typically no need for straight-lining or other complex accounting treatments.

 In particular, businesses must demonstrate their ability to meet non-current (longer-term) cash obligations with their available cash and operational cash inflows.
 If they can’t, it could be a red flag for investors and lenders.